 Notre Dame Women's Basketball defeated Connecticut 96-87 in triple overtime on Monday, March 4, 2013.

 One of the finest point guards ever to wear the Notre Dame uniform, Niele Ivey (first name pronounced knee-L) rejoined the Fighting Irish women's basketball program as a member of head coach Muffet McGraw's staff in May 2007.
-Now in her sixth season, Ivey works closely with the development of the Notre Dame point guards, while serving as the program's recruiting coordinator, and she also has made major contributions to game scouting, practice planning and summer camp coordination.
+Now in her seventh season, Ivey works closely with the development of the Notre Dame point guards, while serving as the program's recruiting coordinator, and she also has made major contributions to game scouting, practice planning and summer camp coordination.

 Ivey's success with Diggins comes on the heels of her work with two other standout Notre Dame point guards -- Tulyah Gaines (2007-08) and Melissa Lechlitner (2008-10) -- who enjoyed the best seasons of their careers under Ivey's experienced eye.
-Lechlitner was at the helm for two of the most prolific offensive seasons in Fighting Irish history, including the 2009-10 campaign when Notre Dame averaged 77.2 points per game and posted a 1.11 assist/turnover ratio, one of four times in Ivey's first five seasons the Fighting Irish have had a positive ratio (after doing so in the program's first three decades -- Ivey's final season in 2000-01).
+Lechlitner was at the helm for two of the most prolific offensive seasons in Fighting Irish history, including the 2009-10 campaign when Notre Dame averaged 77.2 points per game and posted a 1.11 assist/turnover ratio, one of five times in Ivey's first six seasons the Fighting Irish have had a positive ratio (after doing so once in the program's first three decades -- Ivey's final season in 2000-01).

 In addition to her achievements in player development, Ivey also has emerged as a rising star on the recruiting trail, with a sharp eye for young up-and-coming talent.
-In fact, she has helped Notre Dame attract top-10 incoming classes each of the past three years (since she took over as associate recruiting coordinator and later the main recruiting responsibilities).
+In fact, she has helped Notre Dame attract top-10 incoming classes each of the past four years (since she took over as associate recruiting coordinator and later the main recruiting responsibilities).

-Ivey came back to Notre Dame following two seasons (2005-07) as an administrative assistant on the women's basketball staff at Xavier University, where she served under former Notre Dame assistant coach Kevin McGuff (now the head coach at the University of Washington).
+Ivey came back to Notre Dame following two seasons (2005-07) as an administrative assistant on the women's basketball staff at Xavier University, where she served under former Notre Dame assistant coach Kevin McGuff (now the head coach at Ohio State).
 During Ivey's two seasons at Xavier, she coordinated film exchange and assisted in many of the daily operations of the Musketeers' program, including travel, academics and community outreach.
 Following her arrival on the XU campus in 2005-06, the Musketeers posted a 47-17 record, winning the 2007 Atlantic-10 Conference Tournament and advancing to the NCAA Championship for the first time since 2003.

 "It's been amazing to watch Niele grow as a coach," McGraw said.
 "Her experience in the WNBA has really helped her become a great coach.
 She's been a student of the game for so long and now she has the opportunity to teach it.
 She does a great job of teaching the game, has great passion for the game, and is someone that we all truly enjoy being around.
 She also the added benefit of having already walked in the shoes of our current players and knowing what it takes to succeed at the highest level here at Notre Dame.
 The sky's really the limit for what she can accomplish in the coaching profession."